roobie/hink/README.md

 hink.js
 =================

-A collection of datastructures in js
+A collection of fun stuff in js.